Women's National Basketball Association: Viewership

 On the 2008 season opening day (May 17), ABC broadcast the Los Angeles Sparks and Phoenix Mercury matchup to showcase new rookie sensation Candace Parker.
 The game received a little over 1 million viewers.

-Ratings still remain poor in comparison to NBA games.
 In 2008, WNBA games averaged just 413,000 viewers, compared to 1.46 million viewers on ESPN and over 2.2 million on ABC for NBA games.
 In addition, WNBA games have much poorer visibility, attendance, and ratings than NCAA games.
-However, ESPN viewership grew 35% in 2018 over 2017.
-This became the impetus for the multi-year partnership in which CBS Sports Network would broadcast live WNBA games beginning with the 2019 season.